 Yellow-He promised me our marriage would be filled with laughter and joy.

 Pink- He promised me that we would always be best friends.

 Red-That our marriage would be grown in love and passion for each other.

 White-That our marriage would rest on the foundation of Christ alone.

 Of course, I said, “YES!”.
-On special occasions he still gives me bouquets with this color scheme.
+On special occasions, he still gives me bouquets with this color scheme.
 In 2009, he commissioned this painting from an artist friend and gave it to me for our anniversary.
 The painting hangs in our bedroom.
 My man is one of the original promise keepers, and I love him for it!

 #loveyourspousechallenge Day 4

 I have fond memories of dating my man before we wedded!
 We were in L-O-V-E!
 Yup, head over heels! (still that way today!)
-We had a commitment to purity and didn’t shy away from the “hard” questions.
+We kept a commitment to purity and didn’t shy away from the “hard” questions.
 We talked about everything!
-I asked him what would it be like under his leadership.
+I asked him what it would be like under his leadership.
 He asked me about giving up my career to homeschool and raise our kids.
 We talked about how we would train/discipline our children and what values we lived by that were not up for discussion.
 We each would rather part company than compromise.
 I grew to respect him with each answer I received.

-Pictured: Bridal shower/going away party at the home health agency where I was supervisor of the Rehab department.
+Pictured: Bridal shower/going away party at the home health agency where I was supervisor of the Rehab Department.

 #loveyourspousechallenge Day 5